Sickness Doesn't Sleep; Neither Do Night Shift Nurses

 Nurses researchers implemented a napping pilot project.
 Napping protocols were carried out and analyzed over a period of 3 months.
 With the average nap lasting just 31 minutes, nurses reported in 52.6% of cases feeling “alert and refreshed” and scored the naps an average of 7.3/10 on a scale of helpfulness.

 Based on the results this pilot project has lead to an ongoing (3 years) hospital-wide implementation and a revised HR policy.
-There continues to be more research being done around night-shift and napping.
+There continues to be more research being done around night shifts and napping in a variety of medical work environments.
 And it’s nurses that keep moving the needle, not management or administration.
 In the pilot project, nurse managers of three of the four units not included “declined to participate before presenting it to the staff or attempting implementation.”

 Nurses need to continue taking matters into their own hands to bring the science to the bedside.